-Applicant groups may include a grant amount of \$1,000,000 in the planning period and initial implementation years in the overall charter school budget and cash flow template.
-Inclusion of CSP grant amounts greater than the \$1,000,000 base award in the budget should be considered carefully, as enhanced funding levels are not guaranteed.
+Applicant groups may include a CSP grant amount in the planning period and initial implementation years in the overall charter school budget and cash flow template.
+Because CSP grant funding in any amount is not guaranteed, applicant groups are advised to include no more than \$500,000.
+Further, CSP grants are awarded through a State contract.
+The contracting process significantly delays the flow of CSP grant funds to charter recipients.
+Applicant groups are recommended to seek alternative sources of start-up funding to ensure fiscal soundness.
 Grant funds may be used only to support initial, one-time planning and expansion activities and not ongoing operating activities.